scientific-python/cookie/README.md

    setuptools, no MANIFEST.in, setup.py, or setup.cfg.
 Low learning curve.
 5. [flit621][flit]: Flit, but with PEP 621 style configuration (hidden feature).
 6. [trampolim][]: A modern PEP 621 builder with support for tasks, allowing arbitrary Python to run during the build process if needed.
+Python 3.7+ only (for building from source, wheels can be anything).
+7. [whey][]: A modern PEP 621 builder with some automation options for Trove classifiers.

 #### To use: